This post may include affiliate links; for details, see our disclosure policy.

 10 sides to serve with butternut squash soup

 This butternut squash soup is tasty and hearty, but it doesn’t make a meal in itself!
 You can serve it as a first course (or as a side for a holiday meal like Thanksgiving).
 But to make it a meal, you’ll need to add some protein to feel full and satiated.
 We’ve got lots of ideas on how to add plant-based protein here.
 If you eat dairy or seafood, there are even more options.

 Here are the best sides to serve with butternut squash soup:

-- Top with sauteed shrimp and fresh dill.
+- Shrimp: Top with sauteed shrimp and fresh dill.
 Or homemade croutons and roasted salted pepitas.

-- As a lunch, homemade crackers and slices of smoked gouda.
+- Crackers and cheese: Add homemade crackers and slices of smoked gouda.

-- With beet salad with balsamic dressing.
-Or beet and apple salad.
+- Salad: Try it with beet salad with balsamic dressing or arugula beet salad.

-- With vegan cornbread slathered with almond butter.
+- Cornbread: Add vegan cornbread slathered with almond butter.

 This Instant Pot butternut squash soup recipe is…

 This Instant Pot butternut squash soup is so easy to whip up using a pressure cooker, you’ll never use the stovetop again.
 This recipe will become your go-to!